Convex-Dev/design/papers/convex-whitepaper.md

 Once a 2/3 threshold of Peers are observed to have the same Proposed Consensus Point with the same Ordering, this value is confirmed by the Peer as the new **Consensus Point (CP)**.
 From this point on, Good Peers will consider the Consensus final.

-This procedure is used as a precaution against malicious Peers attempting to reverse consensus by changing their Ordering at the last minute (this might delay the consensus briefly, but not stop it, since we are already past the tipping point where the good peers supporting the proposed consensus will outweigh the bad peers).
+Consensus is **guaranteed** providing:

+- A stable Ordering is reached where a majority of Peers consistently propose the same Ordering
+- At least 2/3 of Stake is held by Good Peers that are active in the network

+This follows from the fact that given a majority for a stable Ordering, all Good Peers will eventually adopt the same Ordering and therefore the Network will pass both the Proposed Consensus and Consensus thresholds.

 #### Illustration

-Consider a case where all peers A,B,C,D,E initially agree on an Ordering (labelled `o`).
+Consider a case where all peers A,B,C,D,E initially agree on a Consensus Ordering (labelled `o`).
 At this point, peer B receives a set of new Transactions composes these into a Block, and produces a Belief with an updated Ordering (`x`), including the new proposed Block.
 Initially, this is unknown to all other Peers.

-We can visualise this initial situation as a Matrix, where each row is the Belief help by one peer, and each column represents the latest signed belief observed by each peer from another peer.
-Each Peer also has knowledge of the current consensus defined by `o`, which is also its proposed consensus.
+We can visualise this initial situation as a Matrix, where each row is the Belief help by one peer, and each column represents the latest signed Ordering observed by each peer from another peer.
+Each Peer also has knowledge of the current Consensus defined by `o`, which is also its Proposed Consensus.

 ```
   ABCDE  Consensus   Proposed Consensus